spxctr00m/Metis-Cipher-Session-Q1-2025/week-0-projects/Victory_O_Johnson/Aboutme.md

-<h1>Aboutme</h1>
+# Aboutme
+## Name:
-<p><h2><strong>Name</strong></h2>Victory Oluwaseun Johnson</p>
+Victory Oluwaseun Johnson

-<h2><strong>Introduction</strong></h2>
+## Introduction<br>
-<p>Hi, I'm just starting out in software development with passion and interest in building innovative and user friendly application.
-Though i'm new in this field, but with my passion to learn and basic knowledge of programming languages like javascript and python, i believe i will do great.</p>
+Hi, I'm just starting out in software development with passion and interest in building innovative and user friendly application.
+Though i'm new in this field, but with my passion to learn and basic knowledge of programming languages like javascript and python, i believe i will do great.

-<h2><strong>Expectation</strong></h2>
+## Expectation<br>
-<p>I joined this course to learn software development and to connect with like minds so as to learn from their expertise</p>
+I joined this course to learn software development and to connect with like minds so as to learn from their expertise

-<h2><strong>Experience so far</strong></h2>
+## Experience so far<br>
-<p>So far the class has being exciting nad challenging, laerning about github has been a graet start as i've longed to be able to navigate this tool.
+So far, the class has being inspiring and the teachings, impacting.
+Learning about github is a great start as i've longed to be able to navigate this tool.
-Though a bit challenging, however it has geared me to the importance of teamwork, research and the winners mindset-never quit</p>
+Though a bit challenging, however it has geared me to the importance of teamwork, research and the winners mindset-never quit